Ernest Walton

-Ernest Thomas Sinton Walton (6 October 1903 – 25 June 1995) was an Irish experimental physicist who shared the 1951 Nobel Prize in Physics with John Cockcroft "for their pioneer work on the transmutation of atomic nuclei by artificially accelerated atomic particles".
-According to their Nobel Prize ceremony speech: "Thus, for the first time, a nuclear transmutation was produced by means entirely under human control".
+Ernest Thomas Sinton Walton (6 October 1903 – 25 June 1995) was an Irish experimental physicist.
+He shared the 1951 Nobel Prize in Physics with John Cockcroft "for their pioneer work on the transmutation of atomic nuclei by artificially accelerated atomic particles."
+According to their Nobel Prize speech: "Thus, for the first time, a nuclear transmutation was produced by means entirely under human control."

 Walton was a key member of the nuclear physics faculty at the University of Cambridge, where he worked with Cockcroft and Ernest Rutherford.
 He then spent the majority of his career in Ireland, after returning from England in 1934.
-He remained active as a member of the teaching faculty at Trinity College Dublin, where he served as Erasmus Smith's Professor of Natural and Experimental Philosophy from 1946 until his retirement in 1974.
+He remained active as a member of the teaching faculty at Trinity College Dublin, where he served as Erasmus Smith's Professor of Natural and Experimental Philosophy from 1946 until his retirement in 1974, after which he continued to be associated with the physics department at the college.
+Along with William Rowan Hamilton, Walton is regarded as one of the most influential Irish physicists.

 Early life and education

 Ernest Thomas Sinton Walton was born on 6 October 1903 in Dungarvan, Ireland, the son of John Walton (1874–1936), a Methodist minister from Cloughjordan, and Anna Sinton (1874–1906) from Richhill.
 In those days, a general clergyman's family moved once every three years, and this practice carried Ernest and his family, while he was a small child, to Rathkeale, County Limerick (where his mother died), and to County Monaghan.

-Walton attended day schools in counties Down and Tyrone, and at Wesley College Dublin before becoming a boarder at Methodist College Belfast in 1915, where he excelled in science and mathematics.
+Walton attended day schools in counties Down and Tyrone, and at Wesley College Dublin, before becoming a boarder at Methodist College Belfast in 1915, where he excelled in science and mathematics.

-In 1922, Walton won scholarships to Trinity College Dublin for the study of mathematics and science, and would go on to be elected a Foundation Scholar in 1924.
-He was awarded bachelor's and master's degrees from Trinity in 1926 and 1927, respectively.
+In 1922, Walton won scholarships to attend Trinity College Dublin for the study of mathematics and science, and would go on to be elected a Foundation Scholar in 1924.
+He was awarded his B.Sc. in 1926, and his M.Sc. the following year.
 During these years at college, he received numerous prizes for excellence in physics and mathematics (seven prizes in all), including the Foundation Scholarship in 1924.
-After graduating in 1927, he was awarded an 1851 Research Fellowship from the Royal Commission for the Exhibition of 1851 and was accepted as a research student at Trinity College, Cambridge, under the supervision of Ernest Rutherford, director of the Cavendish Laboratory.
-At the time there were four Nobel Prize laureates on the staff at the Cavendish lab and a further five were to emerge, including Walton and John Cockcroft.
+After graduating in 1927, he was awarded an 1851 Research Fellowship from the Royal Commission for the Exhibition of 1851 and was accepted as a research student at Trinity College, Cambridge, under the supervision of Ernest Rutherford, Director of the Cavendish Laboratory.
+At the time there were four Nobel Prize laureates on the staff in the Cavendish Laboratory and a further five were to emerge, including Walton and John Cockcroft.
 Walton received his Ph.D. in 1931, and remained at Cambridge as a researcher until 1934.